levoai/docs/docs/faqs/general.md

 [IAST][iast] tools require comprehensive unit test coverage written by developers, and are also “business logic blind”.

-Levo is the only purpose-built security solution for APIs & microservices that provides comprehensive detection of both business logic , and OWASP Top 10 vulnerabilities.
+Levo is the only purpose-built security solution for APIs & microservices that provides comprehensive detection of both business logic, and OWASP Top 10 vulnerabilities.

 #### What CI/CD environments are supported?
 Levo supports all popular CI/CD environments.